pshriwise/obsidian_work_vault/Projection Plots.md

 	- [ ] Voxel plot
 - [ ] Connect to plotter

+# Additional features to consider
+- [ ] Cell/material masking
+- [ ] Property-based images
+- [ ] Proper path tracing with shadows, etc. by using surface normals

-High-level description of the alg
+# High-level description of the alg

 #### Data structures: